Repository

 When you’re working with git, files are only committed when you issue a command (git commit).
 When you’re working with a repository, it only receives an updated version of your committed files when you issue a specific command (normally git push, which I’ll discuss below).

-It’s more common these days to use a system that provides additional services above what what “vanilla” git offers.
-For the projects that I’ve worked on in physics, that system has been GitHub.3
+It’s more common these days to use a service that provides a web-based interface over what what “vanilla” git offers.
+The one I use is Codeberg.3

 Setup